-Click here to watch a short film explaining exactly what The Glen program is about?
+Click here to watch a short film explaining exactly what The Glen program is about.

-The founding motivation for Ngaimpe was the suffering of our people at the hands of drugs and alcohol.
-Ngaimpe was especially interested in trying to get men (indigenous and non-indigenous) out of the criminal justice system and into treatment for their drug or alcohol addiction (which causes the offending behaviors).
+The founding motivation for The Glen was the suffering of the community at the hands of drugs and alcohol addiction.
+The Glen was and still is today, especially interested in trying to get men (indigenous and non-indigenous) out of the criminal justice system and into treatment for their drug or alcohol addiction (which causes the offending behaviors).

 There has and continues to be an over representation of Indigenous Australians in the prison system.

 There are hazardous levels of use of alcohol and other substances by Indigenous Australians.